OAI/learn.openapis.org/start-here.md

 ## Intended Audience

-This guide is directed at **HTTP-based API** designers and writers wishing to benefit from having their API formalized in an **OpenAPI Description Document**.
+This guide is directed at **HTTP-based API** designers and writers wishing to benefit from having their API formalized in an **OpenAPI Description document**.

 API formal descriptions are ubiquitous nowadays and **OpenAPI** is **the most broadly adopted industry standard for new APIs**.
 It is therefore worth learning it and getting it right from the start.

 - If you are unsure if this guide is for you, read the next section below.
 - If you do not know what "API", "HTTP" or "REST" mean start by reading the [Introduction](introduction.md) chapter.
-- If this is your first time writing an **OpenAPI Description Document** read [The OpenAPI Specification explained](specification.md) chapter for step-by-step tutorials.
+- If this is your first time writing an **OpenAPI Description document** read [The OpenAPI Specification explained](specification.md) chapter for step-by-step tutorials.
 - If you already have **OpenAPI** experience but need help with a specific topic, take a look at the index of [The OpenAPI Specification explained](specification.md) chapter; it also includes advanced topics.
 - Finally, make sure you are aware of the recommended [Best Practices](best-practices.md) to take full advantage of **OpenAPI**!
 - And of course, you can always refer to the actual [OpenAPI Specification](http://spec.openapis.org/oas/v3.0.3) for reference.